gausby/processes_presentation/README.md

 {#PID<0.59.0>, :how_do_you_do}
 ```

-It just store the message in its message box.
-This is something we should have in mind, because a message box with a million messages lingering around could bring down a system.
+It just store the message in its mailbox.
+This is something we should have in mind, because a mailbox with a million messages lingering around could bring down a system.
 We can use `Process.info(my_process)[:messages]` to see debug information about the messages in our process.
 This is not something we would do in our code, because it is a heavy operation, but it is neat to do in a debugging session.

 Linking processes